Cocaine Testing Kit

 Shipped discretely.
 Overnight shipping available.
 More info

 - Additional information

-Morris reagent consists of two liquids (bottle A and bottle B).
-When combined onto a small drug sample and stirred, Morris reagent produces a unique blue color in the presence of cocaine, like the Jolly Rancher hard candy.
+Morris reagent consists of two liquids, bottle A and bottle B. When A and B are combined onto a small drug sample and stirred, Morris produces a unique blue color in the presence of cocaine, like the Jolly Rancher hard candy.

-Stir the mixture with a toothpick or the sharp point of a knife for 20-30 seconds.
+Stir the mixture with a toothpick or the sharp point of a knife for a full 30 seconds.